2nd Somerset Militia: Honorary Colonels

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 From 1759 the Somerset Militia wore red uniforms with black facings – black being the livery colour of Earl Poulett, the Lord Lieutenant of Somerset and colonel of the 1st Somersets.
 The Regimental Colour would also have been black, displaying the Poulett coat of arms (when the original colours were replaced in 1762 Poulett was dissatisfied with the replacements and had new ones made at his own expense).
 By the time the 2nd Somerset Militia were reformed in 1798 the county militia had adopted yellow facings.
 By about 1811 the 1st Somersets had reverted to black facings, but the 2nd Somersets retained yellow as late as 1850.
 However, the reformed regiment used black velvet facings by 1855.

 When the Somerset Militia became part of the SLI they lost their familiar black facings and adopted the blue that the SLI had been awarded when they became 'Prince Albert's' and hence a Royal regiment in 1842.
 The last pair of regimental colours of the 2nd Somerset Militia were given to the County Museum in 1908.